diazgilberto/kyruus/README.md

 ### Manage Resourses With Insomnia

-Insomnia is an app that does the same thin that Postman.
+Insomnia is an app that does the same thing that Postman.
 Download Insomnia [here](https://insomnia.rest/).
 In this very repo, in root dir, there is a json file with a collection of endpoints.
-Import the file into Insomnia for managin resources.
+Import the file into Insomnia for managing resources.

 ### Running Test